Steamed Pork Scallion Buns – Soft and fluffy steamed buns stuffed with savory meat filling and also a video on how to wrap/pleat the buns 4 ways!!

 I think unless they learn the language in the environment where the majority of the people are speaking the language they are learning, it’s probably kinda challenging to enforce this second-language learning.
 Unless both parents do not speak English, at least that’s what I observed.
 When parents speak only native languages, the kids speak the native languages fluently.

-The steamed buns remind me of what my daughter usually would say on the weekend.
+These steamed pork scallion buns remind me of what my daughter usually would say on the weekend.
 We usually eat out on the weekends.
 I would ask them where they would like to eat for lunch.
 Sometimes this is what my daughter says “How about the ba pao place?”
 Ba pao is Hokkian language.
 Ba is meat in general and pao is similar to the Chinese bao (steamed buns).
 The ba pao place is a dim sum restaurant we often go to.
 Yeah…I hope I didn’t do more damage than good with their language skills !! (palm to face!)

 Anyway, making steamed buns is one of my favorite thing to do.
 I find it therapeutic.
 I still need to practice more on pleating the buns, but I find this activity calms me down!